Residence

 Marissa Koeller

 Originally from Los Angeles, Marissa earned a BFA in Musical Theatre from the American Musical and Dramatic Academy before moving to New York City to work as a professional actor.
-In the height of the COVID-19 shut downs, she expanded her knowledge in digital marketing through Columbia University’s Business School of Executive Education.
+In the height of the COVID-19 shutdowns, she expanded her knowledge in digital marketing through Columbia University’s Business School of Executive Education.
 She combined this with her experience in web/graphic design to start her own business in digital marketing.

 Marissa is passionate about creating spaces and communities where young Christians can embody their faith knowing they are not alone in this world.
 At Chesterton House, she manages the operations of our residential, events, and regular programming to facilitate these spaces of encounter, while also having a hand in the marketing and communications to share these opportunities with the campus.
+She is simultaneously pursuing a Master’s of Divinity at Gordon Conwell Theological Seminary.

 Ryan O'Dowd